 \subsubsection{Sensitivity of Model Misspecification}

 As discussed in Section \ref{general}, the proposed model represents a realistic mechanism to account for inherent heterogeneity among the individuals and dependencies.
-Nevertheless, it is important to study the effect of model misspecification when the data generating mechanism deviates from the assumed structure of the fitted model.
+Nevertheless, it is important to study the effect of model misspecification when the data-generating mechanism deviates from the assumed structure of the fitted model.
 For this purpose, we generate the capture statuses of the individuals $Z_{h}^{(1)}$, $Z_{h}^{(2)}$, $Z_{h}^{(3)}$ from Bernoulli distributions with respective probabilities $P_{h}^{(1)}$, $P_{h}^{(2)}$, and $P_{h}^{(3)}$, where $P_{h}^{(j)}= \min\{P_{h}^{(j-1)}\mathbb{I}[Z_{h}^{(j-1)}=0]+1.2\mathbb{I}[Z_{h}^{(j-1)}=1], 0.99\}$, for $j=2,3$, and $h=1,\ldots, N$.
 This mechanism induces a dependence structure among the capture statuses similar to a first-order auto-regressive model.
 To incorporate heterogeneity in the capture probabilities, we generate $P_{h}^{(1)}$'s from three different choices of distributions: $(i)$ $Uniform (0,1)$, $(ii)$ $Beta (4,2)$, and $(iii)$ $Beta (2,2)$.
 The RAMEs and CPs of THBM-I and its competitors are plotted in Figure \ref{RAME_S} and Figure \ref{CP_S}, respectively.
-Here also, the proposed estimator outperforms the existing competitors with respect to RAME as discussed in Section \ref{Simulation}.
+In most of cases, the proposed estimator outperforms the existing competitors with respect to RAME.
 The CPs of the proposed estimator and $M_{tb}$ model are close to $100\%$ and much better than all other estimators.
 In particular, the performance of SC is very poor and its CPs are less than $40\%$ in all the cases.